Photo Source: Copyrighted © 2022

 |Affinity Bloc:||South Asian Peoples|

-The dead are buried in a sitting posture.
-They worship family deities such as Yellamma and ancestral spirits.
-Urkondi Irrana in Andhra Pradesh is their sacred centre.
+The Mala people worship family deities such as Yellamma and ancestral spirits.
+Urkondi Irrana in Andhra Pradesh is their sacred center.
 The Mala Dassari or Mala Jangam is a specialist who looks into sacred matters.
 Their services are always sought for funerals.
 They sing songs known as Pogatha in praise of the departed soul.
-They also sing devotional songs.
-They participate in cultural activities during Ambedkar Jayanthi.
+They also sing devotional songs to Hindu gods.

-* For the salvation of the Mala people and that God may send several Christian workers among them and meet their spiritual and physical needs.
+Pray for God to send several Christian workers to meet their spiritual and physical needs.